ProvableHQ/ARCs/arc-0020/README.md

 <a name="2_2_6_2_1_rationale_for_not_having_decimals_as_a_transition"></a>
 ###### 2.2.6.2.1.
 Rationale for not having decimals as a transition

 As `DECIMALS` is a constant  (see [above](#decimals)), and MUST BE IMPLEMENTED, it is easy to query and provide it as input of any transition necessary.
-There is no need to implement an extra function for this.
+There is no need to implement an extra transition for this purpose.

 <a name="2_2_7_public_balance_of_account_must_be_implemented"></a>
 #### 2.2.7.
 Public balance of account - MUST BE IMPLEMENTED